ralphlin/EMG_classification/README.markdown

-This program is used to run the anatomically correct testbed (ACT) finger, a 6 degree-of-freedom robotic finger custom-designed to mimick human biomechanics.
+This program is used to run the anatomically correct testbed (ACT) finger, a 6 degree-of-freedom robotic finger custom-designed to mimic human biomechanics.
 It performs this in 4 steps:

 1. Reads in electrical muscle (EMG) impulses from electrodes placed on three muscles on the index finger using installed NiDAQ boards
 2. Applies a Butterworth filter to smooth the raw data streams and segments into time windows.
-3. Classifies index finger motion as flex/extension, adduction/abduction, clockwise circle, counterclockwise circle, half curl, or full curl based on off-line supervised machine learning algorithm.
+3. Classifies index finger motion as flex/extension, adduction/abduction, clockwise circle, counterclockwise circle, half curl, or full curl based on parameters determined with an off-line supervised machine learning algorithm.
 4. Commands robot to move in identified motion, matching speed and location of subject's finger using UDP communication protocol